This post may contain affiliate links. Read our disclosure page for full details.

-This Valentine’s Day idea is totally free – but nevertheless an extremely thoughtful and personal way of marking the day.
+This Valentine’s Day idea is totally free – but nevertheless an incredibly thoughtful and personal way of marking the day.

 Dance it out

-Depending on your vintage, there’s probably some couple’s dance scenes in movies that you once watched with open-mouthed awe.
+Depending on your vintage, there are probably some couple’s dance scenes in movies that you once watched with open-mouthed awe.